Pipicallu/SpaceCapades/README.md

 - The game Features an Object oriented approach which centers around the custom GameLevel class, which acts as a blueprint for the outline of the game and has allowed me to use the properties of encapsulation, Abstraction, inheritance and polymorphism to group sets of functions and execute the games core code very cleanly.

 - Sounds - the game also features sounds and backings that can all be executed through a custom class called AudioControls.
+These are responsive and are implemented accordingly to the actions of the user.

 ### To be implemented